 McCormack has also honed his skills at the amateur and youth level in both California and Massachusetts.
 He served as an assistant coach for the Massachusetts Post 150 Greater Newburyport American Legion team that competed in the 2008 Massachusetts State Finals.
 He also assisted Team Northeast in Massachusetts’ Bay State Games.
 While at St. Mary’s, he coached the Northern California 13 and under team at the 2011 National Team Identification Series in Cary, NC.
 He also coached the 14 and under Danville Junior Hoots in the spring of 2012, leading them to national rankings as high as seventh.

 After spending his freshman year at the University of Rochester, McCormack transferred to Worcester State University and was a three-year letter winner in the outfield.
 He was a team captain of the 2008 MASCAC Championship squad and NCAA New England Regional team and was named the University’s Male Scholar-Athlete of the Year during that same season.
 In 2010, McCormack was elected to Worcester State’s All-Decade team.
 He graduated Cum Laude in 2008 with a bachelor of science degree in criminal justice.

 A native of Newburyport, Massachusetts, McCormack was a three sport athlete at Newburyport High School.
-He resides in Providence, R.I. with his wife, Kelly.
+He resides in Providence, R.I. with his wife, Kelly, and their daughter, Carwyn.